Accounting For Cryptocurrencies – The Complete Guide

 The goal of GAAP is to guarantee that financial reporting is transparent and consistent across organizations.

 What does cryptocurrency have to do with accounting?

 According to standard accounting practices (GAAP), cryptocurrencies are recorded as intangible assets at cost, and the diminution in value must be recorded.

 This implies that the value of a company’s balance sheet may erode over time.

-How do you handle cryptocurrencies in accordance with IFRS?
+How do you handle cryptocurrencies by IFRS?

 Include it in your profit or loss at the point when you obtain the block reward, which is at market value.
 The journal entry is as follows: Debit Intangible assets – cryptocurrencies; Credit Other income in profit or loss.